Depreciation Calculator

 €5.000

-IAS 16 Depreciation Audit Working Paper Template — free PDF
+IAS 16 Depreciation Cheat Sheet: free PDF

-IAS 16 Depreciation for Retail
+IAS 16 depreciation for Retail

 Retail entities have a distinctive PP&E profile dominated by leasehold improvements, store fixtures, POS technology, and — for food retailers — refrigeration and specialised storage equipment.
 Unlike manufacturing where heavy machinery dominates, retail PP&E is characterised by frequent renovation cycles, technology refreshes, and the critical interaction between owned assets and leased premises.
 Depreciation policy in retail directly affects store-level profitability analysis, which drives strategic decisions about store openings, closures, and refurbishment timing.